rueedlinger/machine-learning-snippets/README.md

 ```

 ### Run the Notebook
-You can start `jupyter-lab` to playadround withe the Juypter notebooks.
+You can start `jupyter-lab` to play around with the Juypter notebooks.

 ```bash
 pipenv run jupyter-lab